centria/algo-and-data/docs/part1.md

 Recursion is used quite often, and as said, we will look into it deeper, later on.

 With the tools above, we can create *any algorithm possible*.
 Now it's up to us to *apply our knowledge* of different techniques to different situations.

+# Designing algorithms

+There is no clear recipe on how to design algorithms, but it is rather a skill, which evolves with practice.
+Here are still some tips to guide you on your way.

+## Starting point

+It is good to remember, that the tools we went through are enough to create any algorithm:

+* variables
+* conditionals
+* loops
+* arrays

+This means, that you don't have to know about some sophisticated programming technique to create a certain algorithm.
+For example, there is no algorithm, which you could not implement without recursion or objects.

+## Using time

+It is good to acknowledge, that creating an *efficient* algorithm takes time.
+It can take hours or even days (although, not in one sitting).

+An important step in creating algorithms, and any coding for that matter, is errors and learning from them: You might have an idea on how to implement an algorithm, but the idea proves to be wrong.
+These mis-steps still give you information, even though they do not produce the exact solution.

+There might also be an algorithm, which you never solve during this course.
+It is ok, there are exercises of various difficulty, and even for the highest grade, you only need to get 90% done.

+## Design

+Most prefer traditional methods in algorithm design.
+Even though we create our algorithms in (pseudo)code on a computer, using a pen and paper is still a quite valid form of solution solving.
+You can think yourself as an algorithm: When given an input (the problem you want to solve), how would you start to solve it?

+Design often takes a formitable amount of the solution.
+When you are quite aware, how an algorithm will work, it is nice to implement in code.
+Some details do of course get clearer while coding.

+It is usually *not a good idea* to start coding first, thinking second.
+Always use some time to design your code.

+## Independence

+One goal of this course is to gain *independent problem solving skill*.
+Even though you can ask your friends for help and you can think together, do not copy your answers from one another.

+Take into consideration, that learning how to design an algorithm is different than learing the finesse of a coding language.
+If you want to remember how to convert a string to integer in C#, there's nothing wrong going to the internet and searching for the solution to remind you of how it's done.

+In algorithm design, how ever, it is crucial that you spend the time thinking about the solutions yourself.
+This will increase and evolve your logical thinking, which will in turn enhance your coding abilities.
+In this course, the journey is truly more imporant than the destination.